 - Stuffed Rabbit Saddle Wrapped in Caul

-Here’s some ideas for using it.
+Here’s some ideas

 - Make a “caul fat juicy lucy by just putting cheese on top of a burger and wrapping it in caul, then roasting

 - Wrap a meatloaf, pate or terrine in caul-this is a traditional use

 - Use instead of sausage casings for making sausage